Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 In 1963, Roma and Sydney was already in competition with a multitude of ships, including the very popular the Royal Dutch Mail liners, the MS Johan van Oldenbarnevelt (JVO), MS Oranje and the MS Willem Ruys, then with the JVO sold, but the latter two having been totally rebuilt into the modern Angelina Lauro and Achille Lauro the Roma was placed on a three year service from Naples to New York.

-Then in 1966 both Roma and Sydney were redeployed to the Naples, LaGuaira service.
-However, one year later, due to poor loadings the Roma was sold to the breakers and was broken up at Savona in 1967.
+Then in 1966 both Roma and Sydney were redeployed on the Naples to LaGuaira, Venezuela service.
+However, just a year later, due to poor passenger loadings the SS Roma was taken of this service and sold late in 1966 to “Vado Ligure Italian ship breakers and she headed for Savona on November 1, 1967 where she was duly broken up.
+Whilst the SS Sydney had more life in her.

 Artist impressions of ships were quite common in the 50’s